All Episodes

 That's in his purview.

-And we haven't heard a single word about that in months.
+And we haven't heard a single word about that for months.

 Bill Benny, we'll give you the last word.

-I mean, you know, we even with the Rosenstein indictment.
+Well, I mean, you know, even with the Rosenstein indictment, I mean, we proved that the Gooseford II material, it's a fabrication.

-I mean, that that and then he and then the indictment simply lists all the charges under Title 18 instead of Title 52, where all the violations of uh voting and election fraud or crimes are.
+I mean, and then the indictment simply lists all the charges under Title 18 instead of Title 52, where all the violations of voting and election fraud crimes are.

 Thank you all for being with us.